 This is an MIT appointment.
 Candidates must meet MIT requirements and interview with the desired research group.
 Successful candidates are embedded within a research group and work side-by-side with CSAIL researchers and students.
 Visiting Industry Researchers can work on an ongoing project at CSAIL or on a project sponsored by his/her organization.

 Program participants have access to a broad range of opportunities across the MIT campus.
 This is an additional engagement with a separate agreement and fee structure.
 There are a limited number of appointments available.
+There can be no more than one visitor at a time per PI lab.
+However, there can be one visiting researcher or one visiting student.

 - The proposed visiting researcher must be an employee of a CSAIL Alliances member company.
 Visit our Current Members page for a complete list of our members or you are welcome to request information on how to become a member by visiting Contact.